Pek (river): Gold

+After the 1950s, gold extraction switched to separation from the copper ore, while the traditional way of gold panning almost completely died out.
 The mining industry collapsed in Serbia since the 1990s.
 The most symptomatic example of this in the Pek valley is the village of Blagojev Kamen.
 The settlement encompasses the former gold mine of the same name.
 The mine became operational in 1902.
 In 1953, Blagojev Kamen had a population of 1,258, elementary school, cultural institutions, cinema, etc. The mine was closed in 1961 and the population tumbled down to 26 in 2011.
 When the reporters visited the place in 2019, only 10 people were in the village which was completely desolated and ruined.
 Though gold was excavated and acquired as byproduct on numerous locations throughout Serbia, Blagojev Kamen was the only proper gold mine in Serbia, where only gold was mined.
 An attempt to revive the production in the mid-1990s, ended in 2001 when the mine was again closed.

 The traditional placer mining, in the form of gold panning, is the most used type of gold prospecting, and has survived until the 21st century, though the number of prospectors dropped.
 Wooden and modernized plastic pans are used.
+A thick sheep's fleece can be used for filtering of the sand, too.
 It takes an estimated 2 m3 of sand and sludge to be filtered in order to obtain 0.5 g of gold, if gold is present in the deposit brought by the river as the deposits of gold are at the depth of 4 to 5 m.
 Discovered gold nuggets are mostly small with some larger recorded from 5 to 28 g, with the largest recorded nugget having 103 g.